-A low or decreasing rate of crime victimisation is a desirable outcome.
+A low or decreasing rate of crime victimisation is desirable.

-- comparable (subject to caveats) across jurisdictions and over time. - complete (subject to caveats) for the current reporting period.
-All required 2018-19 data are available for all jurisdictions.
+complete (subject to caveats) for the current reporting period.
+All required 2020-21 data are available for all jurisdictions.

 Perceptions of safety

 'Perceptions of safety' is an indicator of governments' objective to contribute to a safe and secure community that enables people to undertake their lawful pursuits confidently and safely (box 6.13).